kopeckyf/taupy/documentation/source/index.rst

 its arguments and the belief systems agents adopt in light of the arguments.
-The Greek letter tau (τ) is used in the theory of dialectical structures to describe its fundamental variable: A triple consisting of a set of arguments together with the support and defeat relations among them.
+The Greek letter tau (τ) is used in the theory of dialectical structures to describe its fundamental variable: A triple consisting of a set of arguments together with a support and a defeat relation.
 Hence the name for this package.

 .. seealso::